 Trees – there is like trees everywhere.
 189 acres, 12 miles of trail and 2000 different species of trees.
 A place for quiet stroll on a hot day or to let the kids run wild.
 Located next to Washington Park.

 A water front trail and park on the east side of the Willamette river across from Waterfront Park.
 With the floating walk way this trail puts you right down on the water.

 South Park Blocks

 The South Park Blocks are a nice green way through the middle of downtown.
-It is also surround by the Art Museum, The Historical Society Museum, different Theaters, several historic churches and Portland State University.
+It is also surround by the Art Museum, The Oregon History Museum, different Theaters, several historic churches and Portland State University.
 Farmer markets are held here during the summer.

 This place has a lot – The Rose Garden, Japanese Garden, Hoyt Arboretum, World Forestry Center, Children’s Museum, Holocaust Memorial, Oregon Vietnam Veterans Memorial, walking trails, statues, fountains, picnic tables, a playground, amphitheater, tennis courts, archery range, soccer field, maybe a parking space and some times even an open bathroom.

 Portlandia and why do they want to Keep Portland Weird?

 I have heard thing.
 Maybe it was someone whispering in a doorway or maybe it was a strange TV show that went on for three seasons to many.
 But now I want to know where do I find this mythical land.
 This is the funky stuff of Portland.
 Some might say the weird part of Portland.
 This can be the stuff that pisses off city hall but we love it.

 Street Art – Murals